 What is a Bounce Rate?

-A “Bounce” defined by Google is a single-page session on your website.
+A “Bounce” defined by Google is a single-page session on your bank's website.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, like when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.

 Your “Bounce Rate” then is these single-page sessions divided by all sessions to your website, or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.